New Jersey Performing Arts Center: History

 The State of New Jersey decided to build a world class performing arts center in 1986, when then Governor of New Jersey Thomas Kean appointed a committee to decide the location and the needs of New Jersey's performing arts organization.
 They chose Newark over other cities because of the density of the surrounding areas, proximity to New York City, highway and rail access to the site, and a location inside a city in need of revitalization.
 The last reason was considered especially important.
-A major goal of NJPAC was to help revitalize the city, bringing people back into blighted areas and provide jobs.
+A major goal of NJPAC was to help revitalize the city, bringing people back into blighted areas and providing jobs.

 The planning commission decided that the new center would be directly integrated into the city, encouraged walking, and provided a plaza for the city.
 Previous redevelopment schemes in Newark, such as the Gateway Center had all involved skyways that connected all the main office buildings to Newark Penn Station above street level, further segregating the city.
 The master plan, executed by Skidmore, Owings and Merrill consisted of plazas and pedestrian boulevards, joining major thoroughfares.

 After a selection process, the board chose Barton Myers as the lead architect, based on his experience with theaters and his contextual buildings.
 They instructed him to build a complex that was the opposite of the Kennedy Center or Lincoln Center, and more like the Pittsburgh Cultural Trust.
 Instead of a monument to the arts, Myers saw it as another part of the city tying it to residents and inviting them into it.
 He related the physical structure to the context by using brick, exposed steel, and glass as the materials, to reflect the industrial roots of Newark.
 Gail L. Thompson was named the Vice President of Design and Construction in 1990.

 Groundbreaking ceremonies took place in October 1993 with speeches by dignitaries and performances by Kathleen Battle and the Newark Boys Chorus, among others.
 During the bidding process, NJPAC President & CEO Lawrence Goldman mandated that most of the construction jobs had to go to local minorities.
 The board of the organization successfully implemented this program, suspending a contractor in 1995 for failing to do so.